-Eighteen credits at the 200-400 level (at least two 300 level courses, one 400 level course, and the 400 level Senior Seminar or Independent Research Project) from one of the following major areas in the Humanities Department: History, Latin American Studies, Philosophy, Political Science, Religion, and Spanish.
-One internship (3 credits) would be allowed.
+18 credits at the 200-400 level (at least two 300 level courses, one 400 level course, and the 400 level Senior Seminar or Independent Research Project) from one of the following major areas in the Humanities Department: History, Latin American Studies, Philosophy, Religion, and Spanish; or in the Social Science: Political Science.
+One internship (three credits) would be allowed.